michielmeersmans/ctf/ls-writeup/README.md

 mov     rax, 6B206574h
 ```

 The string "expand 32-byte k" was being loaded in those 4 registers.
-A quick google search learnt me that this string was used in the Salsa20 encryption library. [http://cr.yp.to/snuffle/salsa20/merged/salsa20.c](http://cr.yp.to/snuffle/salsa20/merged/salsa20.c)
+A quick google search learnt me that this string was used in the Salsa20 encryption library. [http://cr.yp.to/snuffle/salsa20/merged/salsa20.c](http://cr.yp.to/snuffle/salsa20/merged/salsa20.c).

-I also find this great [python salsa20 library](https://github.com/keybase/python-salsa20) which we'll use later.
+I also found this great [python salsa20 library](https://github.com/keybase/python-salsa20) which we'll use later.

 So putting this together I assumed the program flow was as follows:
 - Make a connection to 188.40.18.94:1024